 Defence spending reached AU$1.88 billion in the NT in 2016 to 2017, or 7.3% of GSP.
 This will increase over the coming two decades to AU$2.5 billion.

 Defence personnel and their families are an important part of the NT community.
-There are more than 4880 uniformed personnel in the NT.
-With their families, that’s some 9400 people, or 3.9% of the NT population.
+There are around 5000 uniformed personnel in the NT.
+With their families, that’s around 9500 people, or 4% of the NT population.

 Major Defence sites in the NT are:

 - HMAS Coonawarra, Darwin

 - the Joint Defence Facility at Pine Gap (near Alice Springs).

 The NT’s Defence industry supports the Australian Defence Force and Australian Border Force presence in the NT.
 It includes many types of work: